solo-fsw/eprime_package_markers/Samples/README.md

 <img src="https://github.com/solo-fsw/eprime_package_markers/assets/56065641/435a0106-80f5-4b8a-afb1-1683d733f6b3/AddSerialDevices.png"/>

 ##### Finding the COM port
-The COM port numbers can be found be going to the Device Manager.
+The COM port numbers can be found by going to the Device Manager.
 Search for the Device Manager app in the Windows search bar.
 <img src="https://github.com/solo-fsw/eprime_package_markers/assets/56065641/4ec0364c-9954-4828-b92c-741b6a4f9e29/FindDeviceManager.png" width="500"/>

 In the Device Manager, the UsbParMarker or Eva devices are listed under Ports (COM & LPT) and are called Arduino Leonardo.